kadykov/mcp-vikunja/memory-bank/progress.md

   - Removed example tests in favor of comprehensive resource layer tests
   - Removed HTTP layer tests as they're covered by resource layer
   - Testing focused on resource abstractions
+- Renderer system implementation
+  - Common markdown utilities with clear escaping strategy
+  - Project renderer with list and single view support
+  - Task renderer with GitHub-style task lists
+  - Label renderer with hashtag formatting
+  - Integration tests for all renderers
+  - Comprehensive documentation and usage examples

 ## What's Left to Build